-I’ve tried to quit a few times – tried to convince myself that the lessons really weren’t “going anywhere,” that I was wasting my money and time.
+Over the years, I’ve tried to quit a few times – tried to convince myself that the lessons really weren’t “going anywhere,” that I was wasting my money and time.
 I made excuses.
 I could stay away for a month or two, but I’d always go back.
-It’s like a drug habit I just can’t kick!
-To put it simply, I love learning about dance, even though I already know a lot.
+It was like a drug habit I just couldn’t kick!
+I had to face the hard truth: I love learning about dance, even though I already know a lot.
 I love how the lessons push me to be a better person in so many ways.
-Funny,… but despite the physical, emotional, and mental challenges of learning to dance, doing it is when I feel most alive.
+Funny, but despite the physical, emotional, and mental challenges of learning to dance, doing it is when I feel most alive.

-Believe me, the naysayers have already spoken…At my age,… I should be saving more for retirement.
-I should be putting my money in things like life insurance, health savings, my 401K, home repair, a new furnace, or at least furniture for my living room instead of on expensive dance lessons.
-But sadly, I don’t see the logic in the thinking, even though it’s common.
+Believe me, the naysayers have already spoken…At my age, I should be saving more for retirement.
+I should be putting my money in things like life insurance, health savings, my 401K, home repair, a new furnace, or at least furniture for my living room instead of spending it all on expensive dance lessons.
+But sadly, I don’t see the logic in that thinking, even though it’s common.

 There are just things we have to do even though they don’t make sense to most people.
-There’s times when we have to go against the standard conventions and make up our own rules about living life now. and in the future.
+There are times when we have to go against the standard conventions and make up our own rules about living life now, and in the future.

 So, I don’t really care about what happens in the end.
 If I’m penniless and homeless, at least I’ll know I did what I came here to do.
 I don’t plan on having any regrets about it.